trizen/sidef-book/syntax_and_semantics/constructs/while.md

 # while

-The `while` construct is almost the same as the `if` construct, but it continues to evaluate the given block while the expression is true.
+The `while` construct is almost like the `if` construct, except that it will keep executing its block as long the given expression is true.

 ```ruby